dvidelabs/flatcc/doc/binary-format.md

 widely supported, but possible.
 The binary format is not concerned with this distinction because a boolean is just an integer at this level.

 ### Structs

 A struct is a fixed sized block of a fixed number of fields in a specific order defined by a schema.
-A field is either a scalar or another struct.
+A field is either a scalar, another struct or a fixed size array of these, or a fixed size char array.
 A struct cannot contain fields that contain itself directly or indirectly.
 A struct is self-contained and has no references.
-A struct can be empty (note that this does not map cleanly to C structs).
+A struct cannot be empty.

 A schema cannot change the layout of a struct without breaking binary compatibility, unlike tables.